 Inspire Speech Therapy™ at The Floortime Center®

 Our Speech and Language Pathologists are some of the most sought after in the area.
-They consult with local schools and organizations because they do more then just teach language and articulation.
+They consult with local schools and organizations because they do more than just teach language and articulation.

-Traditional speech-language therapy is based on a behavioral model and typically requires clients to learn through structured, clinician-directed activities which often occur while sitting at a table.
-While children who participate in this style of therapy do make gains, they often have difficulty using those skills spontaneously in their everyday lives since they did not learn them in a functional, emotionally relevant context.
+Traditional speech-language therapy is based on a behavioral model and typically requires children to learn through structured, adult-directed activities.
+These activities often occur while sitting at a table or in a small room while not addressing a child’s sensory/physical needs.
+Children who participate in this style of therapy do make gains, but they often have difficulty using those skills spontaneously (without prompts or reminders) in their everyday lives since they did not learn them in a functional, emotionally relevant context.

-For example, a child who has difficulty being flexible when he loses a game may be able to tell you that he should say “Oh well, maybe I’ll win next time.” or “Good game!” after a loss because this is what he has been taught.
+For example, a child who has difficulty being flexible when he loses a game may be able to tell you that he should say “Oh well, maybe next time.” or “Good game!” after a loss because this is what he has been taught by an adult.
+However, that does not mean that he believes and fully understands the words he is using.
 However, the next time he loses he is still likely to become upset and forget everything he has memorized.
 This is because he has not learned how to regulate his emotions or to tie his emotional responses to the desired language and behavior.
 He is not able to recall the words he had memorized in such an emotionally-charged moment because of this disconnect.

 Why Floortime-Based Speech-Language Therapy?